 1. Admins: Full network access

-2. Developers: Access to dev/staging resources
+2. Developers: Access to development and staging resources

 3. Support: Limited production access

-4. Contractors: Time-based, restricted access
+4. Contractors: Time-restricted access

 groups:

-- name: "developers"
+name: "developers"

 rules:

-- sources: ["dev-team"]
+sources: ["dev-team"]

 destinations: ["dev-servers", "staging-env"]